 It was the first year NHS Kernow submitted to be part of the list and was ranked 245 out of 503 employers, scoring 71.5 out of a possible 200.
-Stonewall said that this was a great achievement for the clinical commissioning group’s first submission.
+Stonewall said that this was a great achievement for our first submission.

 The former nurse was given the title after sharing her personal story with colleagues about the experiences of an LGBT person and her reflections on the Stonewall LGBTQ+ Leadership Programme.
 Her story was shared nationally by Stonewall and was heaped with praise.